netxor/hexlet-exercises/README.md

-# Hexlet exercises on JavaScript.
+# Hexlet exercises in JavaScript.
 There are some exercises after finishing a course.
 All the exercises have been finished by using Linear Recursion and Linear Iteration.